 What is the sensitivity of CAP structure and evolution to cloud microphysics?

 The variations in radiative opacity and depth of boundary-layer clouds resulting from the phase change from liquid to ice cloud particles had a significant impact on the CAP structure and evolution.
 The sensitivity of the CAP to cloud droplet phase was tested by implementing a modified version of the Thompson microphysics scheme in the FULL simulation.
-This results in extended periods of ice fog and reduced 2-m temperature bias in that simulation, whereas liquid-phase stratus dominates in the default, BASE, simulation.
+This results in extended periods of ice fog and a reduced 2-m temperature bias in that simulation, whereas liquid-phase stratus dominates in the default, BASE simulation.
 Furthermore, the depth of the CAP mixed layer in the FULL simulation is shallower and more representative of observed conditions.
 Both of these improvements are attributed to decreased nocturnal longwave radiation, greater cooling and a shallower, more realistic surface-based fog layer in the FULL simulation as a result of the change in cloud phase.

 For this study, the modifications to the microphysics scheme (autoconversion from cloud ice to snow and sedimentation of cloud ice turned off) were potentially available to be triggered everywhere within the entire model simulation period in the lowest 15 model levels.
 However, these modifications had no impact outside of the Uintah Basin’s CAP, due to the dominance of upper-level ridging and minimal precipitation generated elsewhere.
 The objective for making these modifications was to test whether those changes improve the physical treatment of clouds relevant to the Uintah Basin.
-To apply them more generally requires some additional code modifications to apply them based on appropriate boundary layer thresholds of stability and temperature (e.g., presence of a strong temperature inversion and low-level temperatures colder than -12 °C, the cloud ice nucleation temperature specified in the model).
+To apply the changes more generally requires some additional code modifications to activate them based on appropriate boundary layer thresholds of stability and temperature (e.g., presence of a strong temperature inversion and low-level temperatures colder than -12 °C, the cloud ice nucleation temperature specified in the model).
 In this manner, the changes to the microphysics scheme would only be triggered to deviate from the default settings when specific criteria appropriate only to CAPs were met.
-The restricted sedimentation of ice particles in the lowest 15 model layers can lead to excessive ice accumulation but cloud ice is still able to convert to snow once it reaches a large enough diameter.
+The restricted sedimentation of ice particles in the lowest 15 model layers can lead to excessive ice accumulation but cloud ice is still able to convert to snow once it reaches a large enough diameter through depositional growth.

 How do snow cover variations affect CAP simulations and structure?

 Removing snow cover has a profound effect on CAP characteristics for the event examined here.
 When snow is removed from the basin, the 2-m temperatures are much higher and the boundary layer is much deeper.
 Above ~1 km AGL and outside of the Uintah Basin CAP, no obvious differences were evident by removing snow cover in the Basin.
 Hence, snow cover changes tend to affect processes internal to the boundary layer, since the strong stability above the CAP insulates the free atmosphere from the effects of the underlying surface.